Explore this Section

 Welcome to Write Direction

 During a Write Direction appointment, a member of the team will spend up to one hour with you to provide one-to-one support to identify and enable you to achieve your academic and professional goals.
 Do you need personalised assistance with academic reading, writing or other study skills?
-Then read on below for more information.
+Then watch the video below to see how a Write Direction appointment works.

 What to Expect